Pierrafrom/Project-Card-Game/README.md

 ### Created by <a href="https://github.com/Pierrafrom" target="_blank">Pierre Fromont Boissel</a> and <a href="https://github.com/Samuelito78" target="_blank">Samuel Boix-Segura</a> on January 2023. <br>

 ## 🎯 Summary and objectives
-The goal of this project was to design a card game in which each card had unique characteristics based on three attributes: Attack, Defense, and Magic.
+The goal of this project was to design a card game in which each card had unique characteristics based on three attributes: Attack, Defense, and Magic.<br>
-The game was developed as a guided project for computer science students at the IUT of Paris-Saclay University in France.
-The project was intended to teach students object-oriented programming and how to manipulate and sort vector data structures in C++.
-The project was completed over the course of one month by a team of two students: Pierre Fromont and Samuel Boix-Segura.
-This project was realized out from December 2022 to January 2023.
+The game was developed as a guided project for computer science students at the IUT of Paris-Saclay University in France.<br>
+This project was intended to teach students object-oriented programming and how to manipulate and sort vector data structures in C++.<br>
+This project was completed over the course of one month by a team of two students: Pierre Fromont and Samuel Boix-Segura.
+The work on this project took place from December 2022 to January 2023

 ## 🖥️ Setup
 1. You'll need to setup the correct path to be able to use a card loading file.<br>